wilson0x4d/X4DESO/X4D_Vendors/README.md

 # X4D **Vendors**

-A LibStub-compatible Add-on that interacts with Vendors and Fences, performing Laundering and Sales on your behald.
+A LibStub-compatible Add-on that interacts with Vendors and Fences, performing Laundering and Sales on your behalf.

 ## Features